Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Efficient delegation: You can group related tasks and continue with other activities.

-• Continuous context: Each step executes taking previous changes into account.
+• Continuous context: Each step is executed taking into account previous changes.

-• Intelligent control: Stops at ambiguities, errors, or decisions that require intervention.
+• Intelligent control: Stops at ambiguities, errors, or decisions requiring intervention.

 Usage strategy: